Effects of immigration to the United States: Discrimination

 Irish immigration was opposed in the 1850s by the nativist Know Nothing movement, originating in New York in 1843.
 It was engendered by popular fears that the country was being overwhelmed by Irish Catholic immigrants.
 On March 14, 1891, a lynch mob stormed a local jail and lynched several Italians following the acquittal of several Sicilian immigrants alleged to be involved in the murder of New Orleans police chief David Hennessy.
 The Congress passed the Emergency Quota Act in 1921, followed by the Immigration Act of 1924.
 The Immigration Act of 1924 was aimed at limiting immigration overall, and making sure that the nationalities of new arrivals matched the overall national profile.
+Post 911 caused border patrol policies and laws to be enforced more strict to stop the spread of terrorism in the United States targeting people of color.

 Assimilation

 A 2018 study in the American Sociological Review found that within racial groups, most immigrants to the United States had fully assimilated within a span of 20 years.
 Immigrants arriving in the United States after 1994 assimilate more rapidly than immigrants who arrived in previous periods.
-Measuring assimilation can be difficult due to "ethnic attrition", which refers to when descendants of migrants cease to self-identify with the nationality or ethnicity of their ancestors.
+Measuring assimilation can be difficult due to "ethnic attrition," which refers to when descendants of migrants cease to self-identify with the nationality or ethnicity of their ancestors.
 This means that successful cases of assimilation will be underestimated.
 Research shows that ethnic attrition is sizable in Hispanic and Asian immigrant groups in the United States.
 By taking ethnic attrition into account, the assimilation rate of Hispanics in the United States improves significantly.
 A 2016 paper challenges the view that cultural differences are necessarily an obstacle to long-run economic performance of migrants.
-It finds that "first generation migrants seem to be less likely to success the more culturally distant they are, but this effect vanishes as time spent in the US increases".
+It finds that "first generation migrants seem to be less likely to success the more culturally distant they are, but this effect vanishes as time spent in the US increases."
 A 2020 study found that recent immigrants to the United States assimilated at a similar pace as historical immigrants.